jonorichards/jonorichards.github.io/_projects/2025-05-30-Building An Accessible VJ Interface.md

 The system has now been used at numerous events such as [Tramlines Festival](https://tramlines.org.uk), gigs at [Yellow Arch Studios](https://yellowarch.com) and the organisations own bi-monthly nightclub at [The Leadmill](https://leadmill.co.uk).

 In April 2025 we were invited to the [Crux - Festival of Audiovisual Arts](https://festival.crux-events.org) to showcase our project along with the fastastic [Drake Music](https://drakemusic.org).
+It was a real honour for the work to be recognised by such a pioneering organisation who's values I share deeply.

 ![](/images/jono/cruxfestmain.jpg)